Health Services Union: Financial controversy

 A former HSU national Secretary, Craig Thomson, faced allegations from 2008 that he used an HSU union credit card to pay for escorts and other financial improprieties with the card.
 Amid the allegations, the Australian Council of Trade Unions (ACTU) suspended the HSU's membership.
 Thomson maintains his innocence, but in May 2012, a report by Fair Work Australia recommended that civil court action be taken against Thomson for what the report says was a "substantial misuse of members' funds".
 On 31 January 2013, Thomson was arrested and was expected to face 150 fraud charges in Wyong Local Court.

 Following regulatory and administrative investigations, criminal trials and a subsequent appeal, on 15 December 2014, Thomson, a former Labor politician, was found guilty in the Victorian County Court of thirteen charges of theft and convicted and fined A$25,000.
 Forty-nine charges of obtaining financial advantage by deception were dismissed following an earlier finding in the Melbourne Magistrates Court on 18 February 2014 against Thomson of defrauding the HSU in order to pay for personal expenses.
 On 25 March 2014, Thomson was convicted on 65 charges of fraud and theft for using Health Services Union funds for personal benefit and sentenced to twelve months imprisonment, with nine months suspended over two years.
 Thomson's legal team immediately lodged an appeal against the conviction and sentence and was granted bail.

+Disaffiliation from NSW Labor

+In 2021, following polling commissioned by the union, the HSU NSW branch officially disaffiliated from the NSW Labor Party after a vote.
+Union leaders cited NSW Labor's poor polling performance, lack of support for Labor among membership and lack of belief that supporting Labor would be worth the finances.